slothAD/KindredCommands/README.md

   - Example: *.dropitems shardlifetime 600*
   - shortcut: *.dropitems slt*

+### Announcement Commands
+- `.announce add (Name) (Message) (Time) (OneTime: True/False)`
+  - Adds an announcement to the list of announcements.
+Time is server time.
+OneTime true will only do it once, false will repeat the announcement every day at the same time.
+(Default False)
+  - Example: *.announce add Spooky “It is the spooky hour!”
+12:00AM false*
+	- Additional Note: Copy pasting quotes "" makes the game not recognize them as quotes.
+You will need to retype them manually in game.
+  - Shortcut: *.announce a*
+- `.announce remove (Name)`
+  - Removes an announcement from the list of announcements.
+  - Example: *.announce remove Spooky*
+  - Shortcut: *.announce r*
+- `.announce list`
+  - Lists all announcements.
+Soonest upcoming announcements are at the start of the list.
+  - Shortcut: *.announce l*
+- `.announce change (Name) (Message) (Time) (OneTime: True/False)`
+  - Changes an announcement in the list of announcements.
+Time is server time.
+OneTime true will only do it once, false will repeat the announcement every day at the same time.
+(Default False)
+  - Example: *.announce change Spooky “It is the spookiest hour!”
+12:00AM false*
+  - Shortcut: *.announce c*

 ### Spawning Commands
 - `.bloodpotion (Bloodtype) (Quality) (Amount)`
   - will give Merlot of specified type and quality.
 You can also specify an amount